tessajelliott/tessajelliott/README.md

 ★—★—★—★—★—★—★—★—★—★

-hi i'm uzi(el) or tessa or just call me maikol if u wanna have my unique name incase you know other twenty uzis or tessas
+hi i'm uzi(el) or jay or tessa or just call me maikol if u wanna have my unique name incase you know other twenty uzis or tessas

 please read my rentry & strawpage before interacting